Resident Evil: Apocalypse

 Resident Evil: Apocalypse is a 2004 action horror film directed by Alexander Witt and written by Paul W. S. Anderson.
 A direct sequel to Resident Evil (2002), it is the second installment in the Resident Evil film series, which is loosely based on the video game series of the same name.
 The film marks Witt's feature directorial debut; Anderson, the director of the first film, turned down the job due to other commitments, though stayed on as one of its producers.
 Milla Jovovich reprises her role as Alice, and is joined by Sienna Guillory as Jill Valentine and Oded Fehr as Carlos Olivera.

 Resident Evil: Apocalypse is set directly after the events of the first film, where Alice escaped from an underground facility overrun by zombies.
 She now bands together with other survivors to escape the zombie outbreak which has spread to the nearby Raccoon City.
 The film borrows elements from several games in the Resident Evil series, such as the characters Valentine and Olivera and the villain Nemesis.
 Filming took place in Toronto at locations including Toronto City Hall and Prince Edward Viaduct.

-Resident Evil: Apocalypse received "generally unfavorable reviews" on Metacritic, and became the lowest-rated film in the Resident Evil series on Rotten Tomatoes, with a rating of 19%.
-Earning $129 million worldwide on a $45 million budget, it surpassed the box office gross of the original film.
+Resident Evil: Apocalypse received "generally unfavorable reviews" on Metacritic, and became the lowest-rated film in the Resident Evil series on Rotten Tomatoes, with a rating of 18%.
+Despite this, it earned $129.3 million worldwide on a $45 million budget, surpassing the box office gross of the original film.
 It was followed by Resident Evil: Extinction in 2007.

 Plot

-In the previous film, former security operative Alice and environmental activist Matt Addison fought to escape an underground genetic research facility called the Hive, the source of a zombie outbreak.
-The pair were part of an attempt to expose illegal experiments being performed there by the pharmaceutical company Umbrella Corporation.
-The film ended as Alice and Addison were taken into custody by Umbrella and separated.
+Former security operative Alice and environmental activist Matt Addison escape an underground genetic research facility called the Hive after a zombie outbreak.
+The pair attempted to expose illegal experiments being performed there by the pharmaceutical company Umbrella Corporation before they were taken into custody by Umbrella.

-Umbrella sends a team to the Hive to investigate what happened there; the team is overrun by zombies who quickly spread to the nearby Raccoon City.
-Umbrella reacts by quarantining the city and evacuating vital personnel from it.
-Angela Ashford, the daughter of Umbrella researcher Dr. Charles Ashford, goes missing after her security car is involved in a collision while being extracted from the city.
-Meanwhile, disgraced Raccoon City Police Department Special Tactics And Rescue Squad (STARS) operative Jill Valentine returns to her former precinct to encourage her fellow officers to evacuate Raccoon City.
-Alice awakens in a deserted hospital and wanders the city in search of supplies, while Umbrella uses the only bridge out of the area to evacuate civilians.
-At the bridge, Valentine meets with her former partner, Sgt.
-Payton Wells.
-A civilian turns into a zombie, biting and infecting Wells.
-In response to the virus reaching the bridge, Major Timothy Cain, leader of the Umbrella forces in Raccoon City, seals the exit and forces the residents to return to the city.
+A team from Umbrella investigating the Hive is overrun by zombies, which spreads the outbreak to the nearby Raccoon City.
+In response, Umbrella quarantines the city and evacuates crucial personnel.
+Angela Ashford, daughter of researcher Dr. Charles Ashford, goes missing after her security car is involved in a collision during the evacuation.
+Meanwhile, disgraced S.T.A.R.S operative Jill Valentine returns to her precinct to urge her fellow officers to evacuate.
+Alice awakens in a deserted hospital and wanders the city for supplies while Umbrella evacuates civilians via the only bridge.
+At the bridge, Jill encounters her former partner, Sgt.
+Payton Wells, but a civilian turns into a zombie, biting Wells.
+Upon the outbreak reaching the bridge, Major Timothy Cain, leader of Umbrella forces, seals the exit, forcing residents back into the city.